EMERGING MARKETS-Brazil, Peru step in to halt forex plunge

 After the swap auction, the currency rebounded, eventually

-put a range on the real," said Moacir Marcos Junior a currency
+to put a range on the real," said Moacir Marcos Junior a

 Thursday's declines bring the Brazilian real's losses this